Melitodopito/Cube_Madness/README.md

  A simple platformer game, you are a potatoe with ADHS and you can jump.

- Srites and animations were creaated with Aseprite.
+ Sprites and animations were created with Aseprite.